JAGADEESHA-R-G/Music_Generation/README.md

 $ python sample.py
 ```

-after running mopy the notes generated and paste in https://www.abcjs.net/abcjs-editor.html to hear.
+after running copy the notes generated and paste in https://www.abcjs.net/abcjs-editor.html to hear.

 Training loss/accuracy is stored in `logs/training_log.csv`.